NH Gov. to Provide Coronavirus Update After Closing Schools for Rest of Year

 The coronavirus crisis has also had a huge impact on the state's budget, costing more than $100 million through June alone, and potentially between $300 million and $500 million for the year, Sununu said.

-The governor as been under pressure to relax the state's stay-at-home order, which expires on May 4, but indicated earlier this week that he may extend it.
+The governor has been under pressure to relax the state's stay-at-home order, which expires on May 4, but indicated earlier this week that he may extend it.